Locs are a beautiful hairstyle that has become increasingly popular over the last few months.

 Thinner hair types may want to choose triangle partings for a change in their locs.
 Color the ends and wrap them into knots to recreate this look we see above.

 20. Large Parted Two-strand Loc Twists

 Thicker type 3 and type 4 hair textures can give these large parted locs twists a shot.
-They can last up to 4 weeks before retwisting if using a strong gel.
+Using a strong gel can last up to 4 weeks before retwisting.